TRAILab/CaDDN/index.md

 Specfically, CaDDN estimates categorical depth distributions for each pixel, that contain probabilities that each pixel belongs to a set of discrete depth bins.
 This can be thought of as performing pixel-wise classification between depth bins, where the classification probabilities are then used as multplicative weights during projection.

 ### Architecture
-The full architecture of CaDDN is shown here:
+The full architecture of CaDDN is as follows:
 <p style="text-align:center;">
     <img src="Figures/CaDDN_Architecture.svg" />
 </p>